GriffinBrodman/WagDogGames.github.io/_posts/2018-07-15-portal_shader_graph.md

 ![noise image](http://WagDogGames.com/img/2018posts/PortalShader/noise.PNG)

 I then used the Lerp Node (Linear Interpolation) to color it.
-If you're unfamiliar, Linear Interpolation is when you have two input values, and a factor to interpolate between them (T in the Lerp Node).If you had the numbers 3 and 6, and you wanted to interpolate to find the value 40% betweem them, you'd calculate
+If you're unfamiliar, Linear Interpolation is when you have two input values, and a factor to interpolate between them (T in the Lerp Node).If you had the numbers 3 and 6, and you wanted to interpolate to find the value 40% between them, you'd calculate

 ```
 (1-T) * A + T * B